masakifukunishi/algorithm-data-structure-crash-course/stack.md

 What if we try to implement Stack with Array instead of Linked List?
 What would be the difference?

+- Dynamic resizing

+  Since an array has a fixed size, if you exceed the capacity of the array, you need to resize it to accommodate more elements.
+On the other hand, Linked lists can grow dynamically without requiring resizing operations.

+- Memory efficiency

+  - Linked lists require extra memory for storing pointers to the next element.
+This overhead is not present in arrays.

+- Implementation simplicity

+  Implementing a stack using an array is often simpler than using a linked list since it doesn't involve managing pointers or dealing with dynamic memory allocation.

 ## Exercise

 ### Exercise 01